radusuciu/yan_etal_natcomm_2024/README.md

 ### Reductive dimethylation datasets

 Raw files were searched and quantified using ProteomeDiscoverer.
 Supplementary Figures 7e and 7f were generated in Graphpad Prism using the tables generated in the script `redime.py`.
 This script requires that all `*_Proteins.txt` files output by ProteomeDiscoverer are in the `data/input` directory, relative to `redime.py`.
 These data files must be obtained from PRIDE (see below section).
-The script aggregates data across replicates for each protein at each tested concentration and converts ratios to percent inhibition values, which are plotted in the mentioned figures.
+The script extracts ratios corresponding to serine hydrolases from each input file, converts them into percent competition values, and outputs a CSV report for each tissue into `data/output` directory.

 ### TMT datasets